Dr Marta Moskal

 - Moskal, M. (2010).
 Polish Migrant Children's Experiences of Schooling and Home-School Relations in Scotland, CES Briefings 54.
 Centre for Educational Sociology, University of Edinburgh.

 - Moskel, M., Ozga, J. & Shapira, M. (2010).
 The Schooling of Migrant Pupils in Europe: Some Policy Lessons.
 CES Working Paper.
 Centre for Educational Sociology, University of Edinburgh.

-- 2019: Building an intercultural pedagogy for higher education in conditions of conflict and protracted crises: Languages, identity (£29890.83 from AHRC)
+- 2019: RF230135: Building an intercultural pedagogy for higher education in conditions of conflict and protracted crises: Languages, identity, culture, AHRC, 2019

 - 2017: RF230120: Here to Stay?
 Identity, belonging and citizenship among Eastern European settled migrant children in the UK(a decade after EU Enlargement), ESRC Centre for Social and Economic Research on Innovation in Genomics (INNOGEN), 2016-2019